-Selection and Appointment: The selection of panelists would follow a 3-step process:
+Selection and Appointment: The selection of panelists would follow a 4-step process: ICANN, in consultation with the community, will initiate a tender process for an organization to provide administrative support for IRP, beginning by consulting the community on a draft tender document

-Third party international arbitral bodies would nominate candidates

-The ICANN Board would select proposed panelists subject to community confirmation.

-The community mechanism (see Section 5.1) would be asked to confirm appointments.
+ICANN will then issue a call for expressions of interest from potential panelists; work with the community and Board to identify and solicit applications from well-qualified candidates with the goal of securing diversity; conduct an initial review and vetting of applications; and work with ICANN and community to develop operational rules for IRP

+The community would nominate a slate of proposed panel members

+Final selection is subject to ICANN Board confirmation

-Recall or other Accountability: Appointments made for a fixed term with no removal except for specified cause (corruption, misuse of position for personal use, etc.).
+Recall or other Accountability: Appointments made for a fixed term of five (5) years with no removal except for specified cause (corruption, misuse of position for personal use, etc.).
+The recall process will be developed via the IRP Sub Group.

 Settlement Efforts:

-Reasonable efforts, as specified in a public policy, must be made to resolve disputes informally prior to/in connection with filing an IRP case.
+Reasonable efforts, as specified in a published policy, must be made to resolve disputes informally prior to/in connection with filing an IRP case.

 Parties to cooperatively engage informally, but either party may inject independent dispute resolution facilitator (mediator) after initial CEP meeting.
 Either party can terminate informal dispute resolution efforts (CEP or mediation) if, after specified period, that party’s concludes in good faith that further efforts are unlikely to produce agreement.

 The process must be governed by clearly understood and pre-published rules applicable to both parties and be subject to strict time limits.
+In particular, the CCWG-ACCT will review the CEP process as part of Work Stream 2.

 Decision Making:

-In each case, a single or 3 member panel will be drawn from standing panels.
-In single member panel, ICANN and complaining party agree on panelist.
-In 3-member panel cases, each party selects one panelist, and those panelists select a third.
+In each case, a 3 member panel will be drawn from the Standing Panel.
+Each party will select one panelist, and those panelists will select the third.
 We anticipate that the Standing Panel would draft, issue for comment, and revise procedural rules.
 Focus on streamlined, simplified processes with rules that are easy to understand and follow.

 Panel decisions will be based on each IRP panelist’s assessment of the merits of the claimant’s case.
 The panel may undertake a de novo review of the case, make findings of fact, and issue decisions based on those facts.
-All decisions will be documented and made public and will reflect a well-reasoned application of the standard to be applied (i.e., Bylaws, the Statement of Mission, Commitments, and Core Values, and ICANN policies.
+All decisions will be documented and made public and will reflect a well-reasoned application of the standard to be applied (i.e., Bylaws, the Statement of Mission, Commitments, and Core Values, and ICANN policies).

 Decision:

-Panel decisions (where there is more than one panelist) would be determined by a simple majority.
-Alternatively, this could be included in the category of procedures that the IRP Panel itself should be empowered to set.
+Panel decisions would be determined by a simple majority.
+Alternatively, this could be included in the category of procedures that the Standing Panel itself should be empowered to set.

-The CCWG-Accountability recommends that IRP decisions be “precedential” – meaning, that deference should a panel give to prior decisions?
+The CCWG-Accountability recommends that IRP decisions be “precedential” – meaning, that panelists should consider and may rely onprior decisions.
 By conferring precedential weight on panel decisions, the IRP can provide guidance for future actions and inaction by ICANN decision-makers, which is valuable.
 It also reduces the chances of inconsistent treatment of one claimant or another, based on the specific individuals making up the decisional panel in particular cases.
-But this makes it more likely that a “bad” decision in one case affects other cases going forward.
+However, this makes it more likely that a “bad” decision in one case will affect other cases going forward.

+The decisional Panel has the power to stay a Board decision or action in the Panel’s decision.
+The CCWG-Accountability recommends that he decisional Panel also have the power to require ICANN to take a decision or action consistent with the Panel’s decision on an interim basis, until the Board has had a chance to consider and decide how to implement an IRP Panel decision.